 - you, or your partner’s, income was over £50,000 and you’re claiming Child Benefit

 - you have income from abroad you need to pay tax on, or you live abroad but have an income in the UK.

 - your taxable income was over £100,000

-- you earn over £46,351 and make pension contributions you may have to complete an assessment to claim back the extra tax relief you’re owed
+- if you earn over £50,000 in the 2020/21 tax year and make pension contributions you may have to complete an assessment to claim back the extra tax relief you’re owed

 - you are a trustee of a trust or registered pension scheme